Arnav-K99/StockSense-AI/README.md

+# 📈 StockSense AI
-# 📈 Multi-Step Stock Market Forecasting — ANN vs RNN
+A Multi-Step Stock Market Forecasting — ANN vs RNN

 A deep learning project that compares **Artificial Neural Network (ANN)** and **Recurrent Neural Network (RNN)** for multi-step stock price prediction, with an interactive Streamlit dashboard.